What is LPWAN?

 Forget about computers, tablets or smartphones; today, battery-operated sensors are the main engine driving the Internet of Things (IoT).

-From asset tracking and occupancy detection to air quality monitoring and leak detection; IoT sensors are used across all industries to gather huge amounts of critical data.
+From asset tracking and occupancy detection to air quality monitoring and leak detection; IoT sensors are used across all industries to gather huge amounts of critical data with the goal of improving operational visibility, efficiencies and lowering costs.

-Cellular networks are expensive, power hungry and experience significant coverage gaps when it comes to underground and remote locations.
+Bluetooth is designed only for short range applications and cellular connectivity and Wi-Fi are too expensive and power hungry for large battery powered IoT sensors networks and often experience significant coverage gaps when it comes to indoor and remote locations.
 Mesh networks cannot scale beyond medium-range applications because of their excessively complex network setup and management.

 What is LPWAN Technology?

 Low-Power Wide Area Network (LPWAN) technology, provides the low cost, low power and wide-area coverage needed for vast, granular wireless sensor networks.
 Geared for IoT telemetry applications where small amounts of data are transmitted periodically, LPWAN redefines the way assets and processes are remotely monitored and managed.

 Long Range: The operating range of LPWAN technology varies from a few kilometers in urban areas to over 15 km in rural settings.
 It can also enable effective data communication in previously infeasible indoor and underground locations.

 Low Power: Optimized for power consumption, LPWAN transceivers can run on small, inexpensive batteries for 10-15 years; reducing maintenance costs.

 Low Cost: LPWAN’s simplified, lightweight protocols reduce complexity in hardware design and lower device costs.
 Its long range combined with a star topology reduce expensive infrastructure requirements, and the use of license-free or already owned licensed bands, reduce network costs.